TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonItemStates/Index.rst

          Enable/Configuration for 'Spacer' pages.

          Spacers are pages of the doktype "Spacer".
-These are not viewable pages but "placeholders" which can be used to divide menuitems.
+These are not viewable pages but "placeholders" which can be used to divide menu items.

          **Note:** Rollovers do not work with spacers, if you use GMENU!